Remove Google and Yahoo Ads

 Before and after screenshot:

-Solution 4.
-Windows hosts
+Solution 4. hosts file

 This is based on Tech Support Alert’s in-depth guide to Removing Google Ads Using the Windows Hosts File.
 Read that if you’re unfamiliar with the Windows Hosts file.

-Open it with a plain-text editor, e.g. Notepad, and add the following two lines:
+Locate the hosts file.
+Open it with a plain-text editor, e.g. Notepad, and add the following three lines:

 127.0.0.1 pagead2.googlesyndication.com